brendanhasz/brendanhasz.github.io/_posts/2019-04-04-loyalty-prediction-2-features.md

 ## Conclusion

 Now that we've engineered features for each card account, the next thing to do is create models to predict the target value from those features.
-In a future post, we'll try different modeling techniques to see which gives the best predictions.
+In [the next post](http://brendanhasz.github.io/2019/06/19/loyalty-prediction-3-modeling.html), we'll try different modeling techniques to see which gives the best predictions.